criteo/criteo-api-python-sdk/sdks/marketingsolutions_preview/docs/AnalyticsApi.md

 /preview/transactions/report

-This Transactions endpoint provides transactions id related data.
+This Transactions endpoint provides transactions id related data.  <br/><br/>  This endpoint supports data retrieval for up to two years in the past.

 ### Example